KILTprotocol/docs/docs/chain/collator.md

 2. Execute the query by pressing the "+" button on the right side

 If the collator has enough self-stake and delegator stake it will be selected to collate.
+Otherwise, the last address in the list will be the least staked candidate.
 A time period of two sessions must pass before the collator will be authoring blocks, e.g.,  after the remainder of the current session and the entire next one.

 ![](/img/chain/session-validators.png)